 Berlin – A Metropolis of Change

-No more major European city has experienced so many dramatical historical upheavals in such quick succession as Berlin.
-And no other capital city has changed its visage as often, as quickly and as effectivly as the city by the rivers Spree and Havel has.
+No more major European classic metropolis has experienced so many dramatical historical upheavals in such quick succession as Berlin.
+And no other capital city has changed its visage as often, as quickly and as effectivly as the city by the Rivers Spree and Havel has.

 The seattlement was founded on a ford in the late 12th century and became the Brandenburg elector’s seat of power in 1415.
 Some 500 years later, the noble family of Hohenzollern ruled here – first over the Mark Brandenburg, then, beginning in 1701, over the Kingdom of Prussia and, after 1871, over the newly founded German Empire.